wp-plugins/basic-bilingual/readme.txt

 This is a problem up to version 0.3, sorry.
 See <a href="http://markjaquith.wordpress.com/2007/01/28/authorization-and-intentionorigination-verification-when-using-the-edit_post-hook/">Mark's explanation</a> and download 0.31, which should work.

 == Screenshots ==

 1. Post editing screen with Basic Bilingual installed.
-This has changed now, see http://www.flickr.com/photos/bunny/4102736550/.

-== Future Development ==

-Here's what I'd like this plugin to do, someday:

-- complete "post" localisation (ie, French posts get French "furniture", etc.)
-- automatic insertion of `lang` attributes
-- option to show/hide languages selectively (ie, I want only English, hide that French!), adapting the blog localisation
-- more languages...
+2. Basic Bilingual settings page.